developer-dm/visit-ready/README.md

-# PreVisit Pro
+# Visit Ready

-**PreVisit Pro** is a patient-centered mobile app designed to help users prepare for medical appointments by summarizing symptoms, generating personalized questions, and securely sending this information to healthcare providers ahead of visits.
+**Visit Ready** is a patient-centered mobile app designed to help users prepare for medical appointments by summarizing symptoms, generating personalized questions, and securely sending this information to healthcare providers ahead of visits.

 ---